mmjulkowska/MVApp/README.md

 ![02_curve_fit_02](https://user-images.githubusercontent.com/14832460/38308598-4c2f6186-3820-11e8-9875-6485bdcebbe8.png)

-If you don't know which function will fit best, you can click on "Unleash model estimation" button.
+If you do not know which function will fit best, you can click on "Unleash model estimation" button.
 The best model will be indicated based on the r2 values presented in the table:

 ![02_curve_fit_03](https://user-images.githubusercontent.com/14832460/38308599-4c518a86-3820-11e8-91e4-70f2e6370f9d.png)